TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning: Experiments

 \subsection{Experimental Setup}

-We evaluate TS-PEFT across three representative scenarios: natural language understanding (NLU), commonsense reasoning (CSR), and visual instruction tuning (VIT).
+We evaluate TS-PEFT in multiple representative scenarios: Natural Language Understanding (NLU), Commonsense Reasoning (CSR), Visual Instruction Tuning (VIT), and Natural Language Generation (NLG).
+Due to space limitations, we present the detailed results and analysis for NLG in Appendix A.3.
 The experimental setup covers the datasets, baseline models, and hyperparameter configurations to ensure reproducibility and comparability of the results.

 \paragraph{Datasets and Models.} We select several representative benchmarks in the current PEFT and small-model fine-tuning literature.
-For CSR, we evaluate on LLaMA-3.1-8B~\cite{dubey2024llama} using PIQA, BoolQ, HellaSwag, WinoGrande, SIQA, OBQA, and ARC-e/ARC-c, covering typical language reasoning scenarios such as physical commonsense, Boolean question answering, narrative completion, and scientific QA~\cite{liu2024dora}.
-For VIT, we evaluate LLaVA-1.5-7B~\cite{liu2023visual,liu2024improved} on ScienceQA, POPE, MMBench, GQA, VisWiz, VQAv2, and VQAT, which are generative language tasks with open-ended answers conditioned on images and textual instructions, rather than fixed-choice classification.
+For CSR, we evaluate on LLaMA-3.1-8B~\cite{dubey2024llama} using PIQA, BoolQ, HellaSwag, WinoGrande, SIQA, OBQA, and ARC-e/ARC-c, covering typical language reasoning scenarios such as physical commonsense, boolean question answering, narrative completion, and scientific QA~\cite{liu2024dora}.
+For VIT, we evaluate LLaVA-1.5-7B~\cite{liu2023visual,liu2024improved} on ScienceQA, POPE, MMBench, GQA, VisWiz, VQAv2, and VQAT, which are generative language tasks with open-ended answers conditioned on images and textual instructions.
 For NLU, we build on DeBERTaV3-base~\cite{hedebertav3} and use the GLUE benchmark datasets~\cite{wang2018glue}.
 The GLUE tasks follow the official evaluation protocol: CoLA uses the Matthews correlation coefficient, STS-B uses correlation coefficients, and all other tasks use accuracy.
+Additionally, for the NLG tasks (detailed in Appendix), we evaluate Mistral-7B-v0.1~\cite{jiang2023mistral7b} on the Vicuna~\cite{vicuna2023}, LIMA~\cite{zhou2023lima} and Dolly~\cite{DatabricksBlog2023DollyV2} datasets.